FFTAI/fourier_aurora_sdk/doc/EN/developer_guide_EN.md

 ### DDS Control

 DDS (Data Distribution Service) is a communication protocol that allows Aurora to communicate with other programs or devices.
 DDS provides a flexible and efficient way to change Aurora's states.
 And it can be used to control Aurora's motion, as well as to get information from Aurora, such as its current state, joint angles, and sensor readings.
+For detail on dds usage in Aurora, please refer to [aurora dds reference](./aurora_dds_reference_EN.md).

 #### Python DDS Interface